armbrustlab/marferret/README.md

 Once the input source reference sequences have been collected, metadata has been organized, and the software containers have been built, you are ready to run the MarFERReT database construction pipeline.
 Navigate to the [`scripts`](https://github.com/armbrustlab/marferret/tree/main/scripts) directory and run the [`assemble_marferret.sh`](https://github.com/armbrustlab/marferret/blob/main/scripts/assemble_marferret.sh) script from the command line.
 You will be prompted to enter either `1` or `2` depending on whether you are using Singularity or Docker containerization.

 The pipeline will take several hours to run, depending on your computer system specifications.
 When it is done you should find the following outputs in the `data` directory:
-* `MarFERReT.v1.proteins.faa.gz` -- MarFERReT protein library
+* `MarFERReT.{VERSION}.proteins.faa.gz` -- MarFERReT protein library
-* `MarFERReT.v1.taxonomies.tab.gz` -- taxonomy mapping file required as input for building diamond database
+* `MarFERReT.{VERSION}.taxonomies.tab.gz` -- taxonomy mapping file required as input for building diamond database
-* `MarFERReT.v1.proteins_info.tab.gz` -- mapping file connecting each MarFERReT protein to its originating reference sequence
+* `MarFERReT.{VERSION}.proteins_info.tab.gz` -- mapping file connecting each MarFERReT protein to its originating reference sequence
 * `/aa_seq` -- directory with translated & standardized amino acid sequences
 * `/taxid_grouped` -- directory with amino acid sequences grouped by taxid
 * `/clustered` -- directory with amino acid sequences clustered within taxid

-The three .gz files listed above can also be downloaded directly from the [Zenodo repository](https://zenodo.org/record/7055911)
+The three .gz files listed above can also be downloaded directly from the [Zenodo repository](https://zenodo.org/records/10553848)

 ### 5) Annotating MarFERReT database sequences